 In all cases, the amount awarded is applied by amendment of fee accounts and no payment is made to parents.
-Subject to continued satisfactory academic performance, and observance of the Academy’s rules and regulations on behaviour and conduct, the award will apply for the duration of a pupil’s registration at the Academy.
+Subject to continued academic performance and effort, and observance of the Academy’s rules and regulations on behaviour and conduct, the award will usually apply for the duration of a pupil’s registration at the Academy.
 Additional payments may be made to assist with other costs, such as participation in local trips and events.
 Charges for participation in overseas excursions and co-curricular activities, and daily travel to and from the Academy, are the responsibility of parents.
 Support with buying uniform and other required items may be made available on application, on a biennial basis.

 Please be aware that awards may be reduced or withdrawn should a family’s financial position improve, and the Bursar reserves the right to request that families provide updated information on their financial position at any time.

 The application process begins each year with the Entrance Test held in the January preceding the August intake to Form 1.
 Prior to this, if your child is not currently a Dollar Academy pupil, you must first apply for a place at the school by completing an Application for Enrolment form, which includes a bursary application section.
 The form may be downloaded from the Academy’s website, or requested from the School Office on 01259 742511.
 Parents may apply for enrolment subject to the award of a bursary.

 All applicants must then sit the January Entrance Test.
 Please note that this is the only test considered in the bursary award process, and pupils sitting any other test which may be arranged from time to time will not be considered for a bursary.